Fiji goshawk

-The Fiji goshawk (Accipiter rufitorques) is a species of bird of prey in the family Accipitridae.
+The Fiji goshawk (Tachyspiza rufitorques) is a species of bird of prey in the family Accipitridae.
 It was once considered to be the same species (conspecific) as the brown goshawk of Australia and New Caledonia.
 It is endemic to Fiji, where it occurs on the larger islands of Viti Levu, Vanua Levu, Taveuni, Kadavu, Gau and Ovalau.
 It occupies a range of wooded habitats in Fiji, from natural rainforest to coconut plantations and urban gardens and parks.

 Description

 The Fiji goshawk ranges in size from 30–40 cm, making it medium-sized for its genus.
 It exhibits sexual dimorphism, with the females being larger than the males.
 It has long legs and a long tail.
 The plumage is unmistakable within its range, having a grey head, back, tail and wings and dull pink undersides and collar.
 The plumage of the juvenile is distinct from the adult, being all over brown with a highly streaked breast.